Last revised: March 30, 2023

 · #104 – Baldwin Locomotive Works 2-6-2T, Also owned by the Peninsula Terminal in 1965.
 Operational.

-acquired from the Nevada State Railway Museum in 1999 and restored in
+· #110 – Baldwin Locomotive Works 2-6-6-2T, The star attraction originally owned by the Weyerhaeuser Timber Company.
+It was acquired from the Nevada State Railway Museum in 1999 and restored in 2001.

 The Black Hills Central Railroad’s signature ride during the summer season is called the 1880 Train, which runs the entire length of the line between Hill City and Keystone passing through and along the beautiful hills and canyons of the Black Hills Mountains.

-them at other times of the year.
+However, if you catch one of their special holiday trains mentioned above you can see them at other times of the year.
 The railroad will also accommodate large group charters and weddings.

-vacation packages if you would like to plan your trip in advance (they provide more information about this on their website).
+Also, be sure to check out their vacation packages if you would like to plan your trip in advance (they provide more information about this on their website).